IncredibleProgress/sweetheart.py/documentation/sweetbook/src/bash.md

     cd ../..    #change current directory to the parent of the parent directory cd <match>* #change current directory to first directory starting with <match>

-usual commands examples coding within sweetheart:

-    cd /opt/sweet*/programs
-    cd /opt/sweet*/webpages

 ### list files within a directory

-    ls          #lists your files in the current directory ls <dir>    #lists your files in the given directory <dir>
+    ls          #list your files in the current directory ls <dir>    #list your files in the given directory <dir>
-    ls -l       #lists your files in the current dir with details ls -l <dir> #lists your files in the given directory <dir>
+    ls -l       #list your files in the current dir with details ls -l <dir> #list your files in the given directory <dir>